MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-identify-the-account-to-impersonate.md

 </soap:Header>
 ```

 Each of the following sections shows how to use one of the identifiers.
-For an example that shows the impersonation identifier in action, see [How to: Add appointments by using Exchange impersonation](how-to-add-appointments-by-using-exchange-impersonation.md).
+For an example that shows the impersonation identifier in action, see [Add appointments by using Exchange impersonation](how-to-add-appointments-by-using-exchange-impersonation.md).

 ### Use the SMTP email address to identify the user account